-Water heaters are subject to constant daily wear and tear, so it’s inevitable that yours will eventually need to be replaced.
+Water heaters are subject to constant daily wear and tear, so yours will inevitably need to be replaced.
 You might wonder, though, how often this needs to be done.
 The answer to this question depends on several factors, including the age, condition, and type of water heater you use.
-In some cases, of course, it’s possible to repair a water heater rather than replace it.
+In some cases, it’s possible to repair a water heater rather than replace it.
 When to replace a water heater thus becomes an issue of usability — if repairs cannot restore your water heater to its full function, it’s likely time for a replacement.
-Read on for more information on determining when to replace a hot water heater.
+Read on for more information on determining when to replace a water heater.

 Water Heater Lifespan